mohdkatlish/Font-type-recognition/README.md

-- Building the CNN model using Tensorflow fram work and we use the Keras library to create the layers.
+- Building the CNN model using Tensorflow framwork and we use the Keras library to create the layers.
 - trained the model on AdobeVFR Dataset which contains 2383 Font Categories
-- trained the model on